abhigkar/YHK-Cat-Thermal-Printer/README.md

 The Android and iOS app named **WalkPrint** is compatible with my cat printer.
 Although the app is worthless, some features need logging in.

 My starting point: I was motivated from [This blogpost](https://werwolv.net/blog/cat_printerhttps:/) and planned to have my own printer.
 I did spent some time working on the [bitbank2/Thermal_Printer](https://github.com/bitbank2/Thermal_Printer) project, but I soon found that since my printer is different so no other code will run on it.

+You can also read the full product review [here](https://hackspace.raspberrypi.com/articles/bluetooth-cat-thermal-printer-review)

 Other reference projects [repositories](https://github.com/JJJollyjim/catprinter)